balbarak/WeasyPrint-netcore/README.md

 ![Nuget](https://img.shields.io/nuget/v/Balbarak.WeasyPrint)

 # Introduction
 WeasyPrint Wrapper for .Net on Windows to generate pdf from html.
-It uses [WeasyPrint](https://github.com/Kozea/WeasyPrint) to generate pdf from html without any extra installtion and setup on Windows.
+It uses [WeasyPrint](https://github.com/Kozea/WeasyPrint) to generate pdf from html without any extra installation and setup on Windows.
+For usage in not Windows environment we assume the `weasyprint` command is in the `PATH` and available in the commandline.

 `Balbarak.WeasyPrint` simplifies the using of WeasyPrint on Windows
 # Getting started